 In humidity measurement and especially in calibration it is essential that temperature of the probe and measuring environment is the same.
 Even a small difference in temperature between the environment and the probe causes an error.
-As the curve below shows, if the temperature is $+20~^{\circ}\text{C}$ and the relative humidity 100~%RH, a difference of $\pm 1~^{\circ}\text{C}$ between the environment and the probe causes an error of $\pm 6~\%\text{RH}$ .
+As the curve below shows, if the temperature is +20 °C and the relative humidity 100 %RH, a difference of ± 1 °C between the environment and the probe causes an error of ± 6 %RH.

-The graph below illustrates the measurement error at 100 %RH when the difference between the ambient and sensor temperature is 1 °C.
+The graph below illustrates the measurement error at 100 %RH when the difference between the ambient and sensor temperature is 1 $^{\circ}$ C.

-Figure 22 Measurement Error at 100 %RH
+Figure 24 Measurement Error at 100 %RH

-General Instructions for Probes with a Cable
+General Instructions for Probes with Cable

-Mount the probes with a cable horizontally; this way, any water condensing on the tube cannot flow onto the sensor.
+Mount the probes with a cable with the probe horizontally; this way, any water condensing on the tube cannot flow onto the sensor.